 There are already a number of set text or title designs on Adobe Premiere Pro as well as Final Cut Pro — but for the remainder of this article, take note that I’ll be focusing on Final Cut Pro’s features.

-After I set these titles, I usually play around with the settings like changing their tracking or space and some others — just so I could improve it a bit more.
-But for more advanced title effects, I use template title plugins from websites like LenoFX and Pixel Film Studios which a lot of vloggers use.
+After I set these titles, I usually play around with the settings such as changing their tracking or space and some others — just so I could improve it a bit more.

 Now obviously, as you learn how to edit videos for YouTube using these title effects, most of them will have a price tag; but these sites also have cool freebies once in a while so you can take advantage of that.